Hulan Jack: Return to Assembly

 Jack was elected a member of the State Assembly from 1968 to 1972, representing the 70th District in the 177th, 178th and 179th New York State Legislatures.
 In 1972, Jack was convicted of extortion, along with five others.
 They were trying to force shop owners to carry a line of products manufactured by a company owned by Jack.
 He received a three-month prison term and a $5,000 fine.
 He appealed to the U.S. Supreme Court, which denied his appeal.

 LaRouche movement

 Jack became involved with the LaRouche movement, acting as a consultant to the 1980 presidential campaign of Lyndon LaRouche.
 The LaRouche publishing house, New Benjamin Franklin House, published Jack's autobiography, Fifty Years a Democrat.
 Jack and LaRouche founded the Committee for a New Africa Policy, which lobbied for short term aid and long-term infrastructure development for Africa.
 In 1984, Jack became a founding member and board member of the LaRouche-affiliated Schiller Institute.

 Death

 Jack died of cancer on December 19, 1986, in St. Luke's Hospital in Manhattan.
-He belonged to the Roman Catholic church.
+He belonged to the Catholic Church.
 He was 79.